LLM-generated personalized nudges for improving pro-environmental behavior: Field evidence from resource conservation: Results

-In the pooled analysis (Fig.~\ref{fig:4}a), which combines electricity and water after within-domain standardization, T2 showed a more favorable distribution than T1, with a more negative mean estimated ITE (-0.22 vs.~-0.08 SD), a more negative median (-0.16 vs.~-0.03 SD), and a higher share of participants with negative predicted effects (76.7\% vs.~55.2\%).
-This overall pattern was contributed largely by electricity (Fig.~\ref{fig:4}b), where the mean ITE was larger in T2 than in T1 (-0.50 vs.~-0.06 kWh per room-day), and 84.6\% of T2 participants had negative ITEs (i.e., predicted reductions relative to C).
-For hot water (Fig.~\ref{fig:4}c), T2 also showed a larger mean estimated ITE than T1 (-2.64 vs.~-1.88 L per person-day).
-These ITE distributions suggested that T2 outperformed T1 more clearly for electricity than for hot water, where the between-condition separation was smaller.
+The estimated ITEs separate T2 from T1 more clearly for electricity than for hot water.
+In the pooled analysis (Fig.~\ref{fig:5}a), T2 shows a more negative mean ITE than T1 (-0.22 SD vs.~-0.08 SD), and a larger share of participants with negative predicted effects (76.7\% vs.~55.2\%).
+The separation varies by resource domain, with a larger gap in electricity (Fig.~\ref{fig:5}b), where the mean ITE was -0.50 kWh per room-day in T2 against -0.06 in T1.
+For hot water (Fig.~\ref{fig:5}c), there was a smaller gap, as the means were -2.64 and -1.88 L per person-day, respectively.

-In addition, the largest savings under LLM-personalized nudges were associated with specific psychological and socioeconomic characteristics.
-For instance, for electricity, T2 participants in the top ITE quartile reported stronger baseline levels of average pro-conservation psychological profile (3.77 vs.~3.51) and higher living budgets (2.52 vs.~1.84 thousand RMB Yuan) than the remaining T2 participants.
-Similar patterns can also be observed for hot-water conservation (T2 top ITE quartile vs.~other: levels of baseline average pro-conservation psychological profile 3.73 vs.~3.58; living budgets 2.21 vs.~1.84 thousand RMB Yuan).